-The last member of staff to leave the UPSU Advice centre is responsible for securing the centre and the data held inside.
-There is limited access to Advice Centre via a key card entry system, and individual offices are locked when not in use.
+The last member of staff to leave the UPSU Advice Office is responsible for securing the office and the data held inside.
+There is limited access to the Advice Office via a key card entry system, this office is locked when not in use.
 All staff are individually responsible for locking their PC when left unattended and locking any written notes or client documents in their desk drawers when the office is not in use.

 UPSU Advice will store case file data for 4 years from when your case record is closed.
 All electronic data, including case files, are automatically placed as inactive by AdvicePro on a daily basis after 90 days of inactivity .
 The Advice Team will then close the case after 1 year from the 90 days of inactivity.
 If you return to the advice centre during this period, regarding the same issue, the Advice Centre staff will be able to re-open your initial case.